 - In 2001, spoke at Comdex panel on competing computer operating systems

 - In 1998, wrote a collaborative multiplayer chat game, Starlanes, that the Sci-Fi Channel hosted for an online convention

-- Operating systems: Unix/Linux, Windows, Mac OS X, and Solaris, all at the administrative level
+- Operating systems: Unix/Linux, Windows, and Mac OS X, all at the administrative level

-- Desktop applications: Microsoft Word, Microsoft Excel, Microsoft Access, Microsoft PowerPoint, OpenOffice, Photoshop, the GIMP, and Inkscape
+- Desktop applications: Microsoft Word, Microsoft Excel, Microsoft PowerPoint, OpenOffice, Photoshop

 - Language: Excellent written and verbal skills; I'm usually the office dictionary